adam-zakaria/caring-alexa/README.md

 Ensure mongo is running
 populate .env

+## ASK
+These instructions are not complete and need to be retested, but likely needed are aws creds in .aws, and then ask-cli must be installed with
+`npm install -g ask-cli`
+and ask initialized with:
+`ask init`
+Contact Adam for his folders if need be.
+They are on his localhost.

 ## Install MongoDB (Ubuntu)
 ### Import MongoDB public key
 curl -fsSL https://www.mongodb.org/static/pgp/server-7.0.asc | \